elkingarcia11/aqua/README.md

 # AQUA Puerto Plata (Web)

-This is a mobile and desktop-friendly web application that serves as a landing page for a collection of Airbnb properties.
+AQUA Puerto Plata is a user-friendly web application designed for both mobile and desktop devices.
+It serves as a landing page for a collection of Airbnb properties.

 ## Table of Contents